JuliaWeb/HTTP.jl/docs/src/server.md

 ## Serving on the interactive thead pool

-From Julia 1.9, the main server loop is spawn on the [interactive threadpool](https://docs.julialang.org/en/v1.9/manual/multi-threading/#man-threadpools) by default.
+Beginning in Julia 1.9, the main server loop is spawned on the [interactive threadpool](https://docs.julialang.org/en/v1.9/manual/multi-threading/#man-threadpools) by default.
 If users do a Threads.@spawn from a handler, those threaded tasks should run elsewhere and not in the interactive threadpool, keeping the web server responsive.

 Note that just having a reserved interactive thread doesn’t guarantee CPU cycles, so users need to properly configure their running Julia session appropriately (i.e. ensuring non-interactive threads available to run tasks, etc).